Constitution of Singapore: Interpretation of the Constitution

 In the exercise of its original jurisdiction – that is, its power to hear cases for the first time – the High Court carries out two types of judicial review: judicial review of legislation, and judicial review of administrative acts.
 Regarding the former, Article 4 of the Constitution states: "This Constitution is the supreme law of the Republic of Singapore and any law enacted by the Legislature after the commencement of this Constitution which is inconsistent with this Constitution shall, to the extent of the inconsistency, be void."
 In Tan Eng Hong v.
 Attorney-General (2012), the Court of Appeal held that although the Article only refers to laws enacted after the Constitution's commencement on 9 August 1965, laws which pre-date the Constitution can also be invalidated by the court.
 In addition, Article 162 provides that ordinary laws that were in force prior to the Constitution coming into force on 9 August 1965 continue to apply after the Constitution's commencement but must be construed with such modifications, adaptations, qualifications and exceptions as may be necessary to bring them into conformity with the Constitution.
 Thus, the Constitution reflects the principle established in the landmark decision of the Supreme Court of the United States, Marbury v.
 Madison (1803): since it is the role of the courts to interpret the law, they have power to decide whether ordinary laws are inconsistent with the Constitution and, if so, to declare such laws to be void.
 In the 1994 case Chan Hiang Leng Colin v.
 Public Prosecutor the High Court adopted a similar stance, and also affirmed that declaring void administrative actions and decisions that infringe the Constitution is part of its responsibility:

 Judicial attitudes inextricably shape and mould the results of constitutional interpretation.
 This is because, during the process of constitutional interpretation, "the private philosophies and prejudices of individual judges will inevitably emerge".
-In 1980, when the Privy Council was still Singapore's final appellate court, it held in Ong Ah Chuan v.
+In 1980, when the British Privy Council was still Singapore's final appellate court, it held in Ong Ah Chuan v.
 Public Prosecutor that where the fundamental liberties in the Constitution are concerned, the courts are to accord them "a generous interpretation ... suitable to give to individuals the full measure of the fundamental liberties referred to".

 However, it has been said that the Singapore judiciary has a conservative attitude when interpreting the Constitution as it seems to be "more protective of executive interests than individual freedoms".
 This is in line with the locally held judicial philosophy which features deference to the Parliament and a strong presumption of constitutional validity.